ilush347/HERE-Mobility-SDK-Android/README.md

 }
 ```

 ***Note:*** It's important for us to be sure that each API call to the Mobility Demand API comes from a real user looking for rides because these calls are translated to actual taxis driving to pick up the users.
-Safeguard your Secret Key, and do not put it in the app, where is can be discovered by disassembling the app.
+Safeguard your Secret Key, and do not put it in the app, where it can be discovered by disassembling the app.

 ***Note for TechCrunch Hackathon developers:*** During the hackathon, and only then, for the purpose of saving time, you may put your Secret Key in the app, and perform the signing on the client.